 Why it happens so easily

 Masjid al-Haram and Masjid an-Nabawi draw some of the densest, most sustained crowds of any religious sites on earth, and the density spikes hard around each prayer time as people converge from every direction at once.
-Add the heat, the fatigue of jet lag and long days on your feet, and the fact that first-timers are often navigating an unfamiliar layout of gates, levels and corridors — and it's easy to see how a group can drift apart without anyone noticing for a few minutes.
+Add the heat (see our heat & hydration safety guide — dehydration and heat exhaustion are two of the quieter reasons someone drifts off without meaning to), the fatigue of jet lag and long days on your feet, and the fact that first-timers are often navigating an unfamiliar layout of gates, levels and corridors — and it's easy to see how a group can drift apart without anyone noticing for a few minutes.
 Phones don't always help either: mobile networks strain under the load of hundreds of thousands of devices in close proximity, and continuous GPS use plus the region's heat can drain a battery faster than most people expect.

 Before you go: agree on the basics as a group